 If you have a strong argument for innocence, your attorney may attempt to get the case dismissed entirely.

 If you can’t make that argument, your attorney may instead argue for a reduced charge, such as improper driving.

 In order to make a reckless driving charge stick, the state has to prove the following things beyond reasonable doubt:

 - You were driving on the day of the offense.

-- You were driving unsafely, or at an unsafe speed (20 miles over the posted speed limit or above 80 miles).
+- You were driving unsafely, or at an unsafe speed.

-If the judge has a reason to doubt either of those facts, you may move to get your case dismissed.
+If the judge has a reason to doubt either of those facts, you can move to get your case dismissed.